PhenomML/Stats285_F23/hw6/hw6.md

    LightGBM documentation: [https://lightgbm.readthedocs.io/en/latest/Parameters.html](https://lightgbm.readthedocs.io/en/latest/Parameters.html)
    ####
    **Clarification:** You are still required to log these LightGBM results to Weights and Biases in the manner that XGBoost was.

+# Submission on Canvas

+On Canvas, submit the following:
+* All the screenshots, ipynb-files, write-ups requested in the previous sections.
+* Answers to the following short-answer questions:
+  * Which library performed the best?
+  * Did you notice any differences in the training time?
+  * Did you notice any differences in the average and best performance metrics?
+  * Which one would you prefer if you were to use it in a real-world application?
+Why?

+All the write-ups and short answers should be combined into a single PDF file.